Picking your Perfect Poppins

 -What is your approach to childcare, or what philosophy(s) do you follow?

--Does the nanny have any other related background trainings/certifications/skills?
+-Does the nanny have any related background training/certifications/skills?

--What are your methods of dealing with negative behaviors and how you do plan to work with a family to create cohesive methods for positive and negative reinforcement?
+-What are your methods of dealing with negative behaviors, and how do you plan to work with a family to create cohesive positive and negative reinforcement methods?

--What sort of activities do you enjoy doing with children or think are important for kids to participate in?
+-What activities do you enjoy doing with children or think are important for kids to participate in?

 -What would an ideal daily schedule look like?